munificent/journal/asset/post/2010-08-31-type-checking-a-dynamic-language.md

 end
 ```

-This program will now type-check that the argument you pass to `hello()` matches
+This program will now type check that the argument you pass to `hello()` matches
 the declared type, `String`.
 It will do this *before* `main()` is called.
 So the
 general strategy is, if you want to write a dynamic program, put everything at
 the top-level.
-If you want type-checking, put all of your definitions at the
+If you want type checking, put all of your definitions at the
-top-level, and the move the code you want to run after type-checking into
+top-level, and the move the code you want to run after type checking into
 `main()`.

 ## The evaluation model